AdaCore/training_material/courses/gnatstudio/navigate_debug_lab_2.rst

 the next call to :ada:`Time_Step`.

 6. Click on the “Debug Step” icon to step into the :ada:`Time_Step` subprogram.
-The file :code:`radar_internals.adb` should then open.
+The file :file:`radar_internals.adb` should then open.

 7. Click on the “Debug Finish” icon to step out of the subprogram.
 8. Let’s spy the value of a local variable!
-Right click on the :ada:`John_Connor` identifier, and go into the Debug -> Display :ada:`John_Connor` in variables view menu.
+Right click on the :ada:`John_Connor` identifier, and go into Debug -> Display :ada:`John_Connor` in variables view menu.

 .. image:: GNAT_Studio/Debug_Project/4.png